-2.2.3a Does the Management Authority charge fees for: Tick all that are app licable Administrative procedures $\boxtimes$ Issuance of CITES documents (e.g. for import, exports, re-export, or the sea) r introduction from $\boxtimes$ Shipment clearance (e.g. for the import, export, re-export, or introdu of CITES-listed species) ction from the sea - Licensing or registration of operations that produce CITES species Harvesting of CITES-listed species Use of CITES-listed species Assignment of quotas for CITES-listed species $\square$ Other (please specify): 2.2.3b Is a fee schedule publicly available?
-Yes 🖂 N 10 🗌 If 'Yes', please provide an internet link, or a copy of the schedule to the A copy of the Jamaica Gazette Supplement dated 9 April 2015 is a • 2.2.3c Have revenues from fees been used for the implementation of CITES or Entirely $\boxtimes$ Partly Not at all Not relevant 2.2.3d Yes No Do you raise funds for CITES management through charging user fees ?
-Do your fees recover the full economic cost of issuing permits? $\boxtimes$ Do you have case studies on charging or using fees? $\square$ If 'Yes' to any of the above, please provide brief details: Do you use innovative financial mechanisms to raise funds for CITES implementation? $\boxtimes$ If 'Yes', please provide brief details:
+2.2.3a Do bes the Management Authority charge fees for: Tick all that are app licable Administrative procedures - Issuance of CITES documents (e.g. for import, exports, re-export, or the sea) or introduction from - Shipment clearance (e.g. for the import, export, re-export, or introd of CITES-listed species) uction from the sea - Licensing or registration of operations that produce CITES species - Harvesting of CITES-listed species

+Use of CITES-listed species Assignment of quotas for CITES-listed species Other (please specify): The Irish CITES Management Authority does not charge for any of these serv ices.
+2.2.3b Is a fee schedule publicly available?
+Yes ☐ No X If 'Yes', please provide an internet link, or a copy of the schedule to the Secret tariat: No fees are charged for any of the services listed at 2.2.3a 2.2.3c Have revenues from fees been used for the implementation of CITES or wildli fe conservation 2 2.2.00 Entirely Partly Not at all Not relevant $\overline{X}$ 2.2.3d Yes No Do you raise funds for CITES management through charging user fees? $\boxtimes$ Do your fees recover the full economic cost of issuing permits? $\boxtimes$ Do you have case studies on charging or using fees?
+X If 'Yes' to any of the above, please provide brief details: Do you use innovative financial mechanisms to raise funds for CITES implementation? $\boxtimes$ If 'Yes', please provide brief details: